 Cliffs Natural Resources

 Cliffs Natural Resources (CLF) is mainly an iron ore producer.
 A small percentage of its revenue comes from metallurgical coal sales.
-Iron ore and metallurgical coal are key raw materials for producing steel.
+Iron ore and metallurgical coal are key raw materials used in steel production.